What is Leukoplakia?

 These hair-like structures cannot be removed.
 These patches cause discomfort and also alter the taste of food.

-In most cases, oral hairy leukoplakia can be identified, but to confirm it, a proper diagnosis will be required.
+In most cases, oral hairy leukoplakia symptoms can be identified, but to confirm it, a proper diagnosis will be required.

-Leukoplakia is strongly associated with these conditions.
+Leukoplakia causes are strongly associated with these conditions.

 Excess smoking and tobacco use